opendatalab-no/opendatalab-no.github.io/_use/210-find-datasets.md

 ## Where to start looking

 A good starting point to locate datasets is in open data catalogues and portals.
+Note that datasets can be registered in more than one catalogue, and the catalogues also harvest data from each other.
+Thus, there is substantial overlap in the catalogues mentioned above.

+### Norwegain portals

 In Norway, the following catalogues and portals are good soures:
 - [Norway's official catalog for open data from public sector](https://data.norge.no/)
 - [National Data Dictionary - Felles datakatalog](https://fellesdatakatalog.brreg.no)
 - [Geonorge - national site for map data](https://www.geonorge.no/en/)
 - [Urbalurba's portal for Norwegian smart city data](http://www.urbalurba.no)

+### Norwegian municipalities

 Open data from Norwegian municipalities can be found in various catalogues, such as portals provided by the municipalities themselves, the Geonorge portal and Felles datakatalog.
 The following table gives some examples from the ten largest municipalities in Norway.